|

 impossible to fill our own bodily emptiness with

 an external presence.
-We cant alleviate our emptiness with food, or
+We cant alleviate our emptiness with

-cigarettes, or erotic fantasies, or sports, or entertainment, or anything
+or entertainment, or anything else generated

 The Body of Christ